tmdict/tmdict/data/content/fgo-material-iv/scathach-assassin/character.en.md

 You too.
 Go and enjoy yourself.

 Sometimes she gives off the nuance that tells the Master to train, like “Why don’t you do some laps, hmm?”
 But she stills says “Take a proper rest” too.
 Seems like more or less she is showing some consideration.
 However, once the Master is warmed up she’d probably urge him/her to endlessly run over the sandy beach until the end.
 Don’t show any negligence.
-Due to modifying her own spiritual foundation, Scathach’s liveliness is as expected different from usual.
+Due to modifying her own Spirit Origin, Scathach’s liveliness is as expected different from usual.

 ### Dialogue Examples